The Wannas Way: Afternoons by the Nile

 "Hayy Brothhhurr," he'd slur, slapping my hand cooly and offering me a coffee before screaming to Mahmoud, his kitchen hand, to get up and make me one.

 We'd eventually move to the cafe courtyard, and here we'd sit until midnight, laughing, talking, smoking, sharing music, sharing our worlds.
-On those nights, we listened to everything from Reggae to Haitian dancing music while Sayed showed me videos of Sufi "whirling" prayer gatherings, my fasciation culminating in him taking me to one in an ancient cemetery next to the Valley of the Kings, where the men welcomed me like a brother, their prodigal son who'd returned from years along the spice route with shoulder length hair and an earring, and the young boys curiously shook my hands and tried to steal my jewellery.
+On those nights, we listened to everything from Reggae to Haitian dancing music while Sayed showed me videos of Sufi "whirling" prayer gatherings, my fasciation culminating in him taking me to one in an ancient cemetery next to the Valley of the Kings, where the men welcomed me like a brother, their prodigal son who'd returned from years along the spice route with shoulder length hair and an earring, and the young boys curiously shook my hands and tried to steal my jewelry.

 Seeing a living, undulating, vibrant Sufism touched me.
 It was the Sufism of Rumi, Hafez, and Omar Khayyam.
 The ecstasy, the pure joy on the faces of these simple villagers as their "bodies are moving, but the mind is gone," as one of the men succinctly put it.
-If that isn't a connection with the mystery, the divine moving through the soul, god incarnate, then I just don't know what is.
+If that isn't a connection with the mystery, the divine moving through the soul, god incarnate, then I don't know what is.

 They were conduits of the sublime.
 Receiving and transmitting something as they moved that I certainly wasn't.